amrlabib/javascript-essentials/hoisting.md

 ---

 ### Class hoisting:
-Class hoisting follow the same behaviour of function hoisting, class declaration is hoisted while expression is not.
+An important difference between function declarations and class declarations is that function declarations are hoisted and class declarations are not.

 ---